stineje/CharLib/docs/manual/source/chapters/03_user_guide.rst

 ***************************************************************************************************

 ====================================================================================================
-Flow of operation
+Basic Operation
 ====================================================================================================

-CharLib runs analog simulation of the cells to be characterized to determine their electrical properties.
+CharLib runs analog simulation of the configured cells to determine their electrical properties.
 The overal flow is shown in the figure below.

 .. image:: figures/flow_block_diagram.svg
     :width: 400